 Added value and benefits of having a listening radio

-In short, a dedicate listening radio enables all the above benefits and use-cases at their utmost capabilities with no penalty or compromise on service:
+In short, a dedicated listening radio enables all the above benefits and use-cases at their utmost capabilities with no penalty or compromise on service:

 - No degradation of prime channel service or radio capabilities